Cyberwolves-Challenge-Dev/findmyflags/writeup.md

 ## Initial Observations

 > [!NOTE]
 > There are three binaries available - for Windows, macOS, and Linux.
 Download the one corresponding to your operating system.
 They should all run the same, but Ghidra might decompile them slightly differently.
-This writeup uses the Linux binary (`findmyflags-linux`), as most NCL challenges typically use Linux binaries.
+This writeup uses the Linux binary (`findmyflags-linux`), as NCL challenges typically use Linux binaries.

 Let's start by running our binary and observing its behavior: